LadybirdBrowser/ladybird/Documentation/Browser/Patterns.md

 The `.cpp`, `.h`, and `.idl` files for a given interface should all be in the same directory, unless the implementation is hand-written when it cannot be generated from IDL.
 In those cases, no IDL file is present and code should be placed in `Bindings/`.

-## Testing

-Every feature or bug fix added to LibWeb should have a corresponding test in `Tests/LibWeb`.
-The test should be either a Text, Layout or Ref test depending on the feature.

-LibWeb tests can be run in one of two ways.
-The easiest is to use the `ladybird.sh` script.
-The LibWeb tests are registered with CMake as a test in `Ladybird/CMakeLists.txt`.
-Using the builtin test filtering, you can run all tests with `Meta/ladybird.sh test` or run just the LibWeb tests with `Meta/ladybird.sh test LibWeb`.
-The second way is to invoke the headless browser test runner directly.
-See the invocation in `Ladybird/CMakeLists.txt` for the expected command line arguments.

-Running `Tests/LibWeb/add_libweb_test.py your-new-test-name` will create a new test HTML file in `Tests/LibWeb/Text/input/your-new-test-name.html` with the correct boilerplate code for a Text test — along with a corresponding expectations file in `Tests/LibWeb/Text/expected/your-new-test-name.txt`.

-After you update/replace the generated boilerplate in your `your-new-test-name.html` test file with your actual test, running `./Meta/ladybird.sh run headless-browser --run-tests "${LADYBIRD_SOURCE_DIR}/Tests/LibWeb" --rebaseline -f Text/input/foobar.html` will regenerate the corresponding expectations file — to match the actual output from your updated test (where `/opt/ladybird` should be replaced with the absolute path your ladybird clone in your local environment).

-Future versions of the `add_libweb_test.py` script will support Layout and Ref tests.

-### Text tests

-Text tests are intended to test Web APIs that don't have a visual representation.
-They are written in JavaScript and run in a headless browser.
-Each test has a test function in a script tag that exercises the API and prints expected results using the `println` function. `println` calls are accumulated into an output test file, which is then compared to the expected output file by the test runner.

-Text tests can be either sync or async.
-Async tests should use the `done` callback to signal completion.
-Async tests are not necessarily run in an async context, they simply require the test function to signal completion when it is done.
-If an async context is needed to test the API, the lambda passed to `test` can be async.